helloanh/aws-wordpress-setup/aws-real-life-example.md

 Everything else leave as default and hit create distribution.
 Now you can see the distribution is set up (might take some time for the process to be completed).

+### 8. EC2 Instance and WordPress Installation

+* Create a new Amazon AMI Linux instance, set the S3 IAM role.
+We are not going to use the Advance Details section to add the bootstrapshell script, but will do it in the terminal later.

+* I call it something like CCCTemplateWebServer-WordPress.
+* Configure Security Group as the webdmz (should have SSH, HTTP, HTTPS).
+If you look at the rds security group, you should see that the webdmz you have selected is connected to the mysql.
+So just click on only the webdmz and launch.
+Assign tis to existing PEM key-pair.

+* Copy the Public IP address and ssh into the instance you just created.